Snellen Vision Testing

 Yes.
 Drivers may use corrective lenses (glasses or contacts) to meet the 20/40 vision requirement.
 However, drivers must wear their corrective lenses at all times while operating and must carry a spare set of glasses or contacts.
 The medical certificate will indicate "accompanied by corrective lenses."

 Drivers who fail vision screening should obtain corrective lenses or see an eye care specialist before their DOT physical appointment.
-DSC coordinates this timing to prevent medical certification delays and driver disqualification.
+Diversified coordinates this timing to prevent medical certification delays and driver disqualification.
 Pre-screening identifies issues 2-3 weeks before scheduled physicals, giving time for correction.

 Vision testing is not federally mandated for most non-CDL positions, but employers often require it for safety-sensitive roles like forklift operators, crane operators, heavy equipment operators, and warehouse personnel operating powered industrial trucks.
 Vision baseline documentation also supports workers' comp and liability defense.